 All of the jobs involve manual labor and teamwork with the other volunteers.
-I felt that I learned new skills while there, worked alongside great people, and also continually faced my fear of spiders [the large banana spiders especially!]
+I felt that I had the opportunity to learn new skills while there.
+I worked alongside great people, and also continually faced my fear of spiders [the large banana spiders especially!]
 Volunteers come from around the world so you are likely to meet some interesting people of all ages!

 One of the most valuable parts of volunteering was visiting a nearby school.
-We spent an entire afternoon with the children and it was one of the highlights of the experience that I wasn’t expecting.
+We spent an entire afternoon with the children.
 We played, built things out of dough, sat while they made us bracelets, listened to them perform, and one little gentleman even convinced me to hold his giant beetle that he caught.

 This is an impactful experience for all travelers: to interact with children of the cultures you visit.
 You then see how similar we humans all are at the core of us.
-Every child around the world has ‘a crush’ on another student, thinks it is funny if you fall off your chair, laughs in the same language, and yearns for your time and support!
+Kids are kids everywhere you go!

-One of the activities that I was most excited for was to participate in bathing the elephants in the river.
+The most exciting moment was to participate in bathing the elephants in the river.
 You get to feed them fruits and veggies while you pour buckets of water down their back.
 Sometimes they even play in the water with each other.

 I will never forget watching the elephants sift through their bucket of food, throwing vegetables to the side and gobbling up the fruit [relateable anyone?]
 It was so funny to see that their food preferences were similar to ours!

-The entire time I was at the Elephant Nature Park I found myself constantly amazed at; the beauty of the Thai jungles, the kindness of the Thai people, and the beauty of the elephants.
+The entire time I was at the Elephant Nature Park I found myself constantly amazed at; the beauty of the Thai jungles, the kindness of the people, and the beauty of the elephants.
 The accommodation was comfortable enough, the vegetarian buffets made my heart soar, and the volunteering was fulfilling.

-Elephants are one of the most incredible beings my eyes have seen.
+Elephants are some of the most incredible beings My Eyes Have Seen.